 Join the drumsticks together with the flesh facing one another using bamboo sticks.
-Dab skin of the duck dry with paper towel and rub 1 teaspoon of baking powder on the skin again.
-Switch on the oven fan and place duck in the oven for at least 30 minutes.
+Dab skin of the duck dry with paper towel and rub 1 teaspoon of baking powder on the skin.
+Switch on the oven fan and place duck into oven for at least 30 minutes.
 The oven should not be heated at this point in time.

 Meanwhile, mix all ingredients listed in (B) in a pan.
 Cook mixture until it thickens.
 When the mixture cools down, brush it over the skin of the duck.